traitecoevo/Revolve/doc/models.md

 Throughout all of what follows, we assume that a fitness function can be specified, giving the long-term rate of increase for a rare mutant in a resident community.
 Specifying this function implies two key assumptions.

-1. Population sizes are sufficiently large and well mixed.
-The effect of this assumption is to remove stochastic elements from the population dynamics, which approach their deterministic limits in large populations.
+1. Populations are sufficiently large and well mixed to remove stochastic elements from the population dynamics.
 2. The external (abitoic) environment is constant.

-When stochastic population dynamics are of interest a finite size individual-based simulation model will be required.
+If stochastic population dynamics are of interest a finite size individual-based simulation model will be required.

 # Definitions

+In what follows, we will use the following notation.
 Consider a community of $N$ species potentially differing from one another in $K$ quantitative traits.
 Let:

 - $N$ be the number of species
 - $K$ be the number of quantitative traits